 - 1 clove garlic, minced

-- 2 tbsp cornstarch (or more if needed)
+- 2 tablespoons cornstarch (or more if needed)

 - Preheat oven to 325 degrees F. Heat olive or vegetable oil in a large skillet over medium till hot.
 Fry the chicken pieces in the hot oil in batches till browned.
 Season with salt and pepper as you cook.